Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-The first step of the experimental setup consisted of training a model for each of the reviewed embedding methods.
-The training phase of the unsupervised methods (\textit{SMILESVec, Mol2Vec and Seq2Seq)} was simpler than that of the supervised methods since the training dataset is unlabeled, and thus no early stopping criteria to avoid overfitting is needed.
-We trained each method for the time or epochs specified in each reference paper and following the hyperparameterization indicated in them.
-We obtained ten unsupervised embeddings for each combination of reviewed unsupervised method, embedding size and SMILES canonicalization of the ZINC training dataset, as summarized in Table \ref{table:summary-unsupervised}.
-Finally, we extracted the molecular embeddings for each of the five labeled datasets from the ten embedding models, whose SMILES formulas were previously tokenized as required by each proposed approach.
+The first step of our experimental setup consisted of training a model for each of the reviewed embedding methods.
+The training phase of the unsupervised methods (\textit{SMILESVec, Mol2Vec} and \textit{Seq2Seq)} was simpler than that of the supervised methods since the training dataset is unlabeled, and thus no early stopping criteria to avoid overfitting is needed.
+We trained each method following the amount of time or epochs and hyperparameterization specified in each reference paper.
+We obtained ten unsupervised embedding models for each combination of reviewed unsupervised method, embedding size and SMILES canonicalization of the ZINC training dataset, as summarized in Table \ref{table:summary-unsupervised}.
+Finally, we tokenized the SMILES formulas in each labeled dataset as required by each embedding approach, and extracted the molecular embeddings from the ten embedding models.

 Regarding the supervised methods (\textit{PaccMann} and \textit{SA-BiLSTM}), we conducted a broader range of experiments during their training stage compared to the experiments on the unsupervised methods.
-As we have argued in previous sections of this paper, our goal was to attain embedding models whose differences at testing time could not be attributed solely to variance in the separation of data for training, in the initialization of the weights of the model or to nuances in the chosen hyperparameters.
-For this reason, we designed a training stage of the supervised embedding methods as follows:
+Our goal was to attain embedding models whose performance could not be attributed solely to variance in the data partitions, in the initialization of the weights of the model or to nuances in the chosen hyperparameters.
+For this reason, we designed the following training workflow: